kettubot/kettu-docs/Privacy Policy.md

   - Social command preferences
   - *Other general cosmetics*

+**Usage of Message Content:**

+Message Content is used by Kettu to:
+  - Provide text-based command functionality
+  - Provide message content matching for filtering within the purge command

+The content of your messages - text and attachments - is never permanently stored by Kettu.
+This information may be temporarily stored in Kettu's message cache, but never for longer than an hour after the message was originally sent.

 ### Storage of data

 All aforementioned data is stored securely in a local database, which is not publicly accessible.